 Children look forward to summer after a long school year that is full of work and challenges.
 Many participate in Summer Camps or mix different fun activities.
 It’s a time for making new friends and also to further consolidate friendships and keep building strong bonds with the family.

-All together, Back-to-School can bring a set of emotions, thoughts and feelings that should be monitored on children.
-Below are some of the recommendations to help children re-engage into school as smoothly as possible.
+All together, Back-to-School can bring a set of emotions, thoughts, and feelings that should be monitored in children.
+Below are some of the recommendations to help children re-engage in school as smoothly as possible.

 Be attentive and explore.
-Talk to your child and discuss going back to school, and probe into how your child feels about.
-Allow the child to express their thoughts, excitement and possible concerns without interrupting, challenging or telling them that they should not feel that way.
-Instead, promote a dialogue and encourage your child to share.
+Talk to your child and discuss going back to school, and probe into how your child feels about it.
+Allow the child to express their thoughts, excitement, and possible concerns without interrupting, challenging, or telling them that they should not feel that way.
+Instead, promote dialogue and encourage your child to share.
 As they share, you can also provide reassurance, offer support, and ask in what way you can help.
-As part of the process, it’s important to validate their concerns while at the same time providing supportive perspective that can help diminish concerns (e.g. “remember last year, you were a bit anxious about the start of school, and then you did really fantastic”).
+As part of the process, it’s important to validate their concerns while at the same time providing a supportive perspective that can help diminish concerns (e.g. “remember last year, you were a bit anxious about the start of school, and then you did really fantastic”).

-Finally, you can also consult with a professional (e.g. psychologist) that can help you and your child in identifying coping strategies and skills, diminishing anxiety, providing support and, as needed, serve as an intermediary with the school to address some potential issues.
+Finally, you can also consult with a professional (e.g. psychologist) that can help you and your child in identifying coping strategies and skills, diminishing anxiety, providing support, and, as needed, serving as an intermediary with the school to address some potential issues.